 This FC was a really good car with extractors and 6” widie’s all around especially after the vacuum wipers were replaced with the following models electric wiper motor and switch, going uphill in the rain no longer meant the dreaded wipers stopping and the opposite effect going down hill, sometimes you have to just love technology, when I got it somebody had replaced the fibre timing gear after it had shredded(common on grey motors) and fitted it on one tooth out which made it gutless, I realised this after fitting extractors and it didn’t go much better, after that though it was vastly improved.

-It was a long wheelbase version and it was a pig to park, after 4 years I bought the station wagon version all trimmed out and shorter, it fits two Indian Chiefs and is perfect for me at this time in my life, but gee I still miss my Valiant Ute.
+It was a long wheelbase version and it was a pig to park, after 4 years I bought the station wagon version all trimmed out and shorter, it fits two Indian Chiefs and is perfect for me at this time in my life, this was followed on by the the top version a V250 luxury people mover that the rear seats were removed and now my bikes get transported in climate controlled environment to rallies, but gee you know I still miss my Valiant Ute.